logos-co/roadmap/content/vac/sc/g/status/community-contracts-token-import.md

 ### Description

-*Note*: This milestones needs furters details, which will be agreed apon with Status in an upcoming meeting.
+*Note*: This milestones needs further details, which will be agreed apon with Status in an upcoming meeting.

 Preliminary description:

-Desing and implement a contract that offers a  token import functionality to communities.
+Design and implement a contract that offers a  token import functionality to communities.
 It should allow:
 - deploying a token vault for a given token
 - depositing tokens to specific token vaults